BasicPrimitives/javascript/samples/AdviserAndAssistantItemTypes.md

 ## Sub Adviser & Sub Assistant item types

 Sub Adviser & Sub Assistant item types are variations of regular Adviser & Assistant types.
-The only difference is that they have the connection line going from the top edge of the node, and they are shift down one level relative to their parents.
+The only difference is that they shifted one level down relative to their original position.

 Use the `adviserPlacementType` option to place them on the parent's hierarchy's left or right side.